ashwinkaushik-web/SKU-Lookup-Tool/README.md

-# SKU Lookup Tool — Pattern
+# PC Lookup — Pattern

 A Streamlit web app to check **DNO status**, **Shippable tag**, **Commingled status**, and other product attributes by querying Snowflake.